Champions of the Future: Expansion into eight classes and national series (2024–present)

+2024–2025: Establishment of gearbox classes

 Isack Hadjar served as a driver coach in the 2024 COTFA.

 With the creation of Champions of the Future Shifters in 2024, COTF expanded into all eight CIK-FIA classes: OK, OK-J, KZ, KZ2, KZ2-Masters (KZ2-M), OK-N, OKN-J, and 60 Mini.
 The one-round championship at Portimão was won by 2020 World Champion Jérémy Iglesias in KZ, Daniel Vasile in KZ2, and Anthony Abbasse in KZ2-M. The Euro Series was again held over five rounds at Valencia, Val d'Argenton, Slovakia, Kristianstad, and PF International, being won for the second time by Turney in OK, and Dries Van Langendonck in OK-J. The COTFA was expanded to six rounds—Cremona, Valencia, Franciacorta, Dubai, Al Ain, and Al Forsain—and was won by Luna Fluxá (OK-N), defending champion Anagnostiadis (OKN-J), and Priam Bruno (60 Mini).
 Fluxá became the fifth woman in history to win a major senior international karting title, and the first in a global championship since Susanna Raganelli in 1966.
 Vroomkart described the COTFA that year as an "innovative model based on inclusion, cost efficiency, and equal competition opportunities", noting its use of driver coaches from FIA Formula 2 and F1 Academy, including Isack Hadjar.
 It was used to scout driver talent by the Mercedes Junior Team and the Sauber Academy.

 The Shifters series expanded to two rounds in 2025 at Valencia and Franciacorta, won by the to-be World Champion in each category: Senna van Walstijn (KZ), Maksim Orlov (KZ2), and Angelo Lombardo (KZ2-M); the former event was marred by controversy as 21 drivers, including six World Champions, boycotted the KZ final in a dispute with the CIK-FIA over its mandating Dunlop tyres.
 Speedcafe stated that RGMMC "[had] become the unwilling pawn in the middle of the game between the drivers and the FIA" and was unaware of the issue prior—19 of the 23 finalists withdrew or retired mid-race.
 The CIK-FIA subsequently dropped Dunlop as a tyre supplier.
 The five-round Euro Series was claimed by two British drivers: reigning junior World Champion Kenzo Craigie (OK) and Noah Baglin (OK-J), the latter overturning a 31-point deficit to William Calleja.
-Half of the OK-N entrants in COTFA were female.
+Half of the OK-N entrants in COTFA were female, where Markas Šilkūnas was victorious over Chiara Bättig across six rounds at Portimão, Valencia, Jesolo, Slovakia, Al Ain, and Al Forsan; Conor Clancy won in OKN-J as Angelina Simons ended third, whilst Italian prodigy Niccoló Perico dominated in 60 Mini.